Non-loose torus knots: Tight contact structures on torus knot complements

 \end{lemma}

-\begin{proof} We will try to understand contact structures on $\Tight_0(C;pq)$.
-While we will not quite get a classification of these, we will come close enough to identify all Legendrian realizations of $(p,q)$--torus knots.
+\begin{proof} We will try to understand contact structures in $\Tight_0(C;pq)$.
+While we will not quite get a classification of these, we will come close enough to identify all Legendrian realizations of $(p,q)$-torus knots.

 Recall from Section~\ref{knotcomp} that we can take $V_1\cup (S^1\times P)\cup V_2$ as a model for $C$ and we will use the notation established there for $\partial (S^1\times P)=T_1\cup T_2\cup T_3$ and the coordinates on the $T_i$ discussed there as well.